infominer33/infominer33.github.io/index.md

 I've gathered contact and listing info for the top 200 exchanges, found contact info and areas of interest for academics in crypto, sought the costs and regulations for opening a crypto exchange in various jurisdictions...

-I've done all kinds of crypto-related research, and have a passion for learning.
+I have a passion for learning, enjoy crypto-related research, and would love to help with your research needs.

 ### Information Dense Content [**^**](#contents)

 <img src="images/information-dense.png"/>

 I'm experienced at writing on subjects that I previously knew little about.
-My primary interest is education, simplicity and accuracy.
+My primary focus is education, simplicity and accuracy.
 I'm not a fast writer.

 I'm quite interested in [creating a series](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) of articles on the [history surrounding Bitcoin](https://github.com/infominer33/bitcoin-history).